antoxi4/task-manager/README.md

-# Ring Labs Front End Test Application
+# Task Manager

+## Info

+This project was created as part of the test task in Ring Labs Live demo you can see by next url [Demo](http://139.59.215.102:8082)

 ## Getting Started